 breast cancer research program are provided with specific

 funding to pursue breast cancer research projects, including

 those that support monogrammed medicine.

-Only in the Vera Bradley Foundation for Breast Cancer Research Laboratories are researchers able to pinpoint the perfect drug or drugs to fight breast tumors and sync this knowledge with each woman’s genetic and personal profile.
+Only in the Vera Bradley Foundation Center for Breast Cancer Research are researchers able to pinpoint the perfect drug or drugs to fight breast tumors and sync this knowledge with each woman’s genetic and personal profile.
 It’s exciting for us to know that this work—that will impact care everywhere—is only possible because of funding from our Foundation.